rohany/StandardML-GPU/docs/index.md

 performance given ease of use, our library is the clear choice.

 ## Background
-Functional programming naturally describes transformations of data in a very declarative manner.
+Functional programming naturally describes transformations of data in a declarative manner.
-Since functional languages are extremely easy for programmers to express algorithmic ideas in, they should also be able to see thier code run fast and efficiently without having to translate thier code into another language.
-Additionally, they should be able to use the same functional programming methodology and see good performance without drastic changes to thier own code in Standard ML.
+Since functional languages are extremely easy for programmers to express algorithmic ideas in, we hope that thier code can run fast and efficiently without having to translate thier code into another language Additionally, they should be able to use the same functional programming methodology and see good performance without drastic changes to thier own code in Standard ML.